arjansunar/LazyMe/README.md

 ## TODO

-- [ ] auto add to path during setup
+- [x] auto add to path during setup
+  > Its been done by sourcing [bashrc](./playbooks/var/source.yml) before each command